 All students registered for a laboratory/clinical course are enrolled in a group professional liability insurance plan.
-The premium is included in the fees.

 Students using their own cars for transportation during any clinical experience may be required to show evidence of automobile liability insurance.

 VISITORS IN CLASS POLICY